 We respond to highly technical environments, operational tempos, schedules, professional protocols, and mission sensitivity.
 To provide efficient and effective responsiveness, implementation, management oversight, and close out, the AveningTech PM team operates as a centralized Project Management Office (PMO).
 Our management processes ensure that our efforts often exceed customer needs.
 AveningTech has established program controls and standard contract processes used to measure, budget, and apply project metrics to tasks.
 Our program management approach incorporates best commercial practices and relies on the development of a specific Project Management Plan (PMP) tailored to each engagement.
 The PMP includes well-defined project controls that are updated regularly, ensures each requirement is staffed with qualified and responsive personnel, provides standard operating procedures to ensure consistent reporting and Continuous Process Improvement (CPI), and integrates and standardizes program controls and project planning processes.

 Our formal, well-established project management process address preliminary planning through closeout to develop the overall skill mix, level of effort, specific tasks, and define the overall performance objectives.
 Upon award, Our PM schedules a kickoff meeting with the project team and client stakeholders to review goals, objectives, roles, responsibilities, requirements, deliverables, milestones, schedule, budget, assignment parameters, and success factors for each engagement.
 Based on input from this initial meeting, the PM adjusts the overall staffing plan and tailors our tools to enable the optimal labor mix for the task.
 Projects undergo regular Internal Program Reviews to ensure quality of services, compliance with standards and instructions, and that efforts meet or exceed all performance standards and objectives.

+Our proposed PM for this effort is Joel Beauregard.
+Mr. Beauregard’s has direct, relevant experience with CNFJ/CNRJ to include the design, planning, and implementing technical Cyber Defense and Incident Response solutions for the OCONUS Navy Enterprise Network (ONE-Net) providing services to all U.S. Navy ashore users in the USINDOPACOM AOR.
+He has developed and implemented countermeasures for adversary Tactics, Techniques, Procedures (TTPs), and indicators of compromise (IOCs) as well as performing detailed cyber analysis on all network and endpoint related cyber events occurring in the ONE-Net Far East region to include packet flow, PCAP, dynamic malware analysis (sandbox execution), and event correlation across myriad cyber security solutions.
+He is a Subject Matter Expert (SME) for the configuration and analysis of the following platforms: Splunk, McAfee HBSS, Microsoft Defender for Endpoint (MDE), Suricata IDS, Cuckoo Sandbox, Zeek, McAfee Email Gateway, Menlo Cloud-Based Internet Isolation (CBII), Bluecoat Proxy SG.
+He has developed, documented, and implemented all processes used by the 24/7 ONE-Net Far East Security Operations Center (SOC) watch to monitor, analyze, detect, report, and respond to anomalous activity and/or cyber events and incidents.

 The PM monitors workload requirements, and makes adjustments when necessary.
 Staff assigned to support our clients are provided with clear instructions and guidance that define the work to be accomplished and measures of success.
 We produce thorough, accurate, and timely status reports delivered in accordance with all contract requirements.
 Our PM ensures the COR, Contracting Officer, and other relevant government personnel are kept abreast of progress, plans, and issues in a timely manner.
 We coordinate training for project personnel IAW contractual requirements, which includes maintaining certifications for a compliant Information Assurance Work Force.